 Now that you’re aware of the franchise referral program benefits, and you know whether you’re ready for one, it’s time to set your program up for success with these best practices.
 This first set of best practices is essential no matter what type of franchise referral program you run.

-Referral software is essential for the best franchise referral program.
-The right referral software streamlines your program creation process and automates all aspects of program management.
+Referral software is essential for a franchise referral program.
+The right software streamlines program creation and automates management, from tracking to reward fulfillment.

-If you’re planning on running a program across many franchises, you’ll need a software that’s capable of managing those multiple programs.
-And if you want a complex reward structure, like different rewards for different numbers of referrals or stages in a franchise buying process, only a select few software programs can handle this structure.
+If you’re running a program across many franchise locations, you’ll need software that can manage multiple programs.
+And if you want a complex reward structure (like different rewards for different numbers of referrals or stages in a franchise buying process), only a select few platforms can handle this.
+Referral Rock supports both.

-Referral software lets you track exactly where every referral came from, and instantly issue rewards for successful referrals.
-It also collects program data that you can use to measure success and refine your program for optimum results.
+Referral software lets you track exactly where every referral came from, instantly issue rewards for successful referrals, and collect data to measure and refine your program.

 Referral Rock software offers best-in-class referral tracking, sharing, and engagement experiences, with concierge onboarding – no developers required.
 It’s flexible enough to run programs for multiple franchises, and handle more complex rewards like tiered and stepped programs.

-• Create an enticing headline that states exactly what people should do (share) and what’s in it for them (the reward)
+• Create an enticing headline that states what people should do (share) and what’s in it for their friend

-• Concisely explain the program, and what someone must do to earn the referral rewards, in a few simple steps
+• Concisely explain the program in a few simple steps

-• Include an easy-to-find call to action button to activate the sharing – it’s best if the button is in a color that stands out from the rest of the page
+• Include an easy-to-find CTA button in a color that stands out

 crunch fitness franchise referral program steps